 Levi Yitzhaq Garbose (Producer, Composer, Lyricist) is a graduate of the University of Massachusetts, Amherst, and attended Hadar HaTorah Rabbinical Seminary in Brooklyn.
 He studied banjo and bass at the Faunt School of Music.
 His original songs, composed for the feature films A Light for Greytowers and The Heart that Sings, have been enjoyed by women and girls worldwide.
 Levi has been running Kol Neshama with his wife since 2001.
 His responsibilities include overseeing kitchen and custodial, as well as transportation needs.

 Hadas (Gross) Forgy (Program Coordinator) was “bitten by the bug” when she saw (and memorized!) her first Broadway musical at age 3.
 She practiced her directing skills for years on her younger sisters before attending Kol Neshama’s very first summer program in 2000.
 Hadas grew up with Kol Neshama, continuing every summer as a camper (including playing Clothilde in both the stage and film versions of A Light for Greytowers), and eventually worked as a madricha, choreographer and production assistant.
-When Hadas got married and moved to the the East Coast, she continued to use her love for dance, theater and film to choreograph, write and direct productions for numerous schools and programs in the tri-state area, including Reenas Bais Yaakov of Edison, Oros Bais Yaakov of Lakewood and Comedance!.
-She currently lives in Chicago with her husband and two little boys.
+When Hadas got married and moved away from Los Angeles, she continued to use her love for dance, theater and film to choreograph, write and direct productions for numerous schools and programs in the tri-state area and midwest, including Hannah Sacks Bais Yaakov, Reenas Bais Yaakov in Edison, Oros Bais Yaakov in Lakewood, and Comedance!.
+She currently lives in Chicago with her husband and children.

 Batsheva Frankel (Acting Teacher) worked in the film industry for over 8 years and was the Artistic Director of the Third Rail Theatre Company.
 She then began a career in Jewish Education, teaching in Jewish day schools throughout Los Angeles, New York and New Jersey.
 In addition to teaching Tanach, Jewish history, English and creative writing, Batsheva was the drama director at Valley Torah High School where she directed The Wizard of Oz and A Little Princess.
 This is her 7th summer teaching at Kol Neshama.
 Previously, Batsheva directed A Little Light, The Wise Men of Chelm, and The Grogger for Kol Neshama.
 Currently, Batsheva is working on LaunchBox, her winning idea in the Jewish Federation of Los Angeles’ The Next Big Jewish Idea contest.
 She is also a writer (her work can be found on www.aish.com among other places), and a performer with the Jewish Women’s Repertory Company, where she played Nicely Johnson in Guys and Dolls and Chief Sitting Bull in Annie Get Your Gun.